wang900115/LCA/README.md

   **LCA** is a message chat hybrid system written in Go.
 It is designed for Decentralized encrypted communication.
 However, central management is still the priority for system security.

 ## Knowledge
-  - **Decentral Auth:** Decentral concept is this project main idea, like gossip protocal peer2peer , and it cause to be strong community. each node be not only either giver still recevier.
-Staggered interact between Opher-Chain(which maintence by your self) and Channel (which maintence by goverment).
+  - **Decentral Architecture:** The core idea of this project is decentralization, inspired by peer-to-peer gossip protocols.
+This approach naturally leads to the formation of strong, resilient communities.
+Each node acts not only as a giver but also as a receiver, enabling a fully participatory network.
+The interaction is staggered between the Opher-Chain and external blockchain ecosystems (such as Ethereum and others).
+This design promotes interoperability while maintaining independence.

-  - **Encryption:**  Using RSA Algorithm in sender side(Merkle Patricia Tree for node completely).
+  - **Encryption:** Messages are encrypted on the sender side using the RSA algorithm.
+A Merkle Patricia Tree is employed to ensure complete integrity and verification of nodes within the network.

-  - **Distributed System:** Distributing theorm like CAP,(Consistence, Availability, Partition Tolerance) and BASE(Basically Available, Soft State, Eventual Consistency) with Quorum system design method for paxos, raft ... algorithms.
+  - **Distributed System:** The system is designed following distributed system principles, including the CAP theorem (Consistency, Availability, Partition Tolerance) and BASE (Basically Available, Soft State, Eventual Consistency).
+Quorum-based system design is applied to implement consensus algorithms such as Paxos and Raft, ensuring reliability and consistency across nodes.

-  - **Security:** According PASETO and JWT tech to increase hack difficulty
+  - **Security:** The project uses PASETO and JWT technologies for authentication and session management, enhancing system security and making unauthorized access or hacking significantly more difficult.

 ## Prerequisite
   - Golang Version >= 1.25.0